-OCR Level 3 Cambridge Technical Extended Certificate in Engineering at a glance

-Qualification number 601/4594/8 OCR Entry code 05823 First registration date 01/09/2015 Approved age range 16-18, 19+ Guided Learning Hours (GLH) 360 UCAS points You'll find further information on the UCAS website .
-Total Qualification Time (TQT) 508 Performance information See section 2 performance information.
+OCR Level 3 Cambridge Technical Diploma in Engineering at a glance at a glarioo Qualification number 601/4599/7 OCR Entry code 05825 First registration date 01/09/2015 Approved age range 16-18, 19+ Guided Learning Hours (GLH) 720 UCAS points You'll find further information on the UCAS website .
+Total Qualification Time (TQT) 1030 Performance information See section 2 performance information.
 Exam sessions each year January and June Eligible for funding It's designed to meet the funding requirements of a 16-19 study programme.
-Entry requirements There are no formal entry requirements for this qualification.
-It is recommended that learners have, or are working towards, a grade 4/grade C or above in maths and English GCSEs.
-This qualification has been designed for learners who are on a 16-19 study programme to meet the Department for Education's characteristics for an Applied General qualification.
-This qualification is suitable for learners who want to gain a Level 3 qualification to support further study in Further Education (FE) or Higher Education (HE) in engineering looking to gain a Level 3 qualification to support further study in FE or (HE) in any other sector or subject area who want to progress into engineering-related apprenticeships.
-Qualification structure Learners must achieve a total of 6 units consisting of 4 mandatory units and 2 optional units.
-Assessment method/model Units 1 to 4 and unit 23 are assessed by exam and marked by us.
-Your centre staff will internally assess all the other units and we will moderate them.
-Grading Examined units are graded Near-Pass, Pass, Merit and Distinction.
+Entry requirements It is recommend led that learners ha ments for this qualification. ave, or are working towards, a s and English GCSEs.
+This qualification has been designed Department for Edu 9 study programme ucation's characteristics for a This qualification is suitable for learners who want to go who want to go in Further Education engineering orogress into engin gain a Level 3 quali ducation (FE) and h career developmer ment in the engineering sector eering-related apprenticeships fication to support further study Higher Education (HE) in ht and who are already in Qualification structure mandatory exan 2 units consisting of 4 orther units.
+The choice of units way selected.
+Assessment method/model ff will internally ass ed by exam and marked by us. ess all the other units and we Grading Examined units are graded Near-Pass, Pass, Merit and Distinction.
 Internally assessed units are graded Pass, Merit and Distinction.
-The qualification is graded Pass, Merit, Distinction, Distinction.
-Examination resits Learners can resit an examined unit twice before they complete the qualification.
-Repeat submission of learner's work If you and the learner feel they haven't performed at their best during the assessment, the learner can, at your discretion, improve their work and resubmit it to you for assessment.
+The qualification is graded PP, PM, MM, MD, DD, DD, DD Examination resits Learners can re the qualification it twice before they complete Repeat submission of learner's work If you and the learner feel they haven't performed at their best during the assessment, the learner can, at your discretion, improve their work and resubmit it to you for assessment.
 You must follow our requirements on authenticity and feedback in section 8.
+Employer engagement this qualification are engaged in the delivery of on can be found in the individual on 5.